 US Equestrian is committed to creating and maintaining an equestrian community free of all forms of emotional, physical and sexual misconduct.
 US Equestrian members and participants have a mandatory duty to report suspected sexual misconduct to the U.S. Center for SafeSport.

-Make a report to the U.S. Center for SafeSport if you have a reasonable suspicion of sexual misconduct such as child sex abuse, non-consensual sexual conduct, sexual harassment, or intimate relationships involving an imbalance of power.
-You can submit a report electronically to the Center or at (720) 524-5640.
+Make a report electronically to the U.S. Center for SafeSport or call (720) 524-5640, if you have a reasonable suspicion of sexual misconduct such as child sex abuse, non-consensual sexual conduct, sexual harassment, or intimate relationships involving an imbalance of power.

 Reporting Misconduct to Local Authorities